 Questions or concerns?

-If you have questions or concerns about your child’s overall intelligibility or use of phonological processes, please contact us at email@example.com or 773-332-9439.
+If you have questions or concerns about your child’s speech and language development, please contact us at email@example.com or 773-332-9439.

 Samantha Labus, MS, CCC-SLP